Walter Noddack, Ida Tacke and Otto Berg of Germany

 No known benefits for life processes in plants and animals.

 There are no known rhenium minerals, and it mainly occurs in molybdenum and beryllium minerals as an impurity.
 Rhenium is obtained from molybdenite in porphyry copper mines and recovered as a by-product of molybdenum processing.
-It is mined in the USA, Chile, Canada and Russia.
+Top producers of rhenium include Chile, Poland, the United States, and Uzbekistan.